What is the Wisconsin Student Assessment System (WSAS)?

 - Data and Results

-English Language Learners (ELLs), including immigrant students and ELLs with disabilities, are required to participate in all state or federally required language and academic content assessments as prescribed in Title III of the No Child Left Behind ACT of 2001 and state statute.
-ELL designation is noted with an ELP code of 1-5 in the Individual Student Enrollment System(ISES).
+English Language Learners (ELLs), including immigrant students and ELLs with disabilities, are required to participate in all state or federally required language and academic content assessments.

-A recently arrived ELL may be exempt from one required administration of the state’s reading assessment.
+A recently arrived ELL (a student that has attended a U.S. school for less than 12 months) may be exempt from one required administration of the state’s reading assessment.
 Recently arrived students must participate in all other content areas, with or without accommodations.

 For more information go to http://oea.dpi.wi.gov/assessment/ELL

-- 9th grade students will take the ACT Aspire™ Early High School assessment in the Fall and Spring
+- ACT Aspire™ Early High School assessment for grades 9 and 10 students

-The ACT® Plus Writing - The ACT Plus Writing consists of four multiple-choice tests: English, Mathematics, Reading, and Science; and a 30-minute essay test that measures writing skills.
-ACT Plus Writing will be a paper and pencil test in Wisconsin for the 2015 administration
+The ACT® Plus Writing - The ACT Plus Writing consists of four multiple-choice tests: English, Mathematics, Reading, and Science; and a 30-minute essay test that measures student writing skills.

 For more information go to http://oea.dpi.wi.gov/assessment/ACT